Things To Do In Las Vegas

 By Chuck Hawks

 2. Enjoy the free water shows set to music created by the spectacular $35,000,000 computer controlled fountain in the lake in front of the Bellagio.
 A different show starts every 15 minutes during the hours of operation.
-Inside, stroll the conservatory and enjoy the flowers, visit the art gallery, then relax with refreshments in the airy and pleasant lounge just off the lobby (they stock Irish Mist).
+While you are at Bellagio, stroll the conservatory and enjoy the flowers, visit the art gallery, then relax with refreshments in the airy and pleasant lounge just off the lobby (they stock Irish Mist).

 3. Buy a ticket to the observation deck of the 1149' tall Stratosphere tower (the 6th tallest structure in the world) for the breathtaking view.
 Be sure to take your camera.
-Ride the Big Shot (the ultimate thrill ride) at the top of the tower, and/or the roller coaster around the outside of the tower, if you're addicted to such things and have a strong stomach.
+Ride the Big Shot (the ultimate thrill ride) at the top of the tower if you're addicted to such things and have a strong stomach.

 5. Catch the free naval battle in front of Treasure Island.
 It starts every 90 minutes during the hours of operation.
 A free tram commects Treasure Island to the Mirage.

 6. Ascend to the top of the 1/2 size replica of the Eiffel Tower in front of Paris, Las Vegas for a great view of the strip from approximately 450 feet up.
-It is not scary, and the view is worth the fee charged.
+It is not scary and the view is worth the price.

 7. Stroll the world famous shopping mall in Caesar's Palace, and see the talking statues; there is no charge.
 At the same time, you can enjoy the saltwater aquarium.
 For cocktails and dinner, visit the Cheesecake Factory (directly behind the aquarium); try to save room for desert.